 The optional spotlight may be installed on the roof of this unit and is controlled by the toggle switch on the dash.
-The light can be turned on or off and can be moved in various directions.
+It can be swiveled left and right, or pivoted up and down using the "joystick" controller.

 Exterior Features